azazel7/BigData-Lab/README.md

 ```

 #### Functions
-Function is a good way of spliting your program in re-usable piece of code.
+Functions are a good way of splitting your program into re-usable pieces of code.

 ```python
 def turtle(p):